UCSD-RHC-Lab/GARRY/README.md

 1. Open a terminal and navigate to the GARRY-Server folder.
 2. Run `python -m flask run -p 5000` to begin the flask server.

-### Flutter
-1. In VS Code, open the folder "GARRY-Flutter"
-2. On the bottom right of VS Code there will be text saying "Chrome(web-javascript)" or "Edge(web-javascript)".
-You can choose which device or platform you want to run it on.
-3. Open `main.dart` if you haven't already.
-4. On the top right of VS Code, you should see a "play" button, with or without a bug: You can click on the dropdown menu and hit "Run without debugging."
-5. Alternatively, instead of using VS Code in step 4, you could also open up a terminal, navigate to `GARRY-Flutter/lib`, and enter `flutter run main.dart`.

 ### ROS/Turtlebot
 1. Turn on your Turtlebot.
 2. On the laptop connected to the Turtlebot, open a terminal.
-3. Run `source ~/{your catkin workspace name}/devel/setup.bash`, replacing '{your catkin workspace name}' (it will most likely be `catkin_ws`.
+3. Run `source ~/{your catkin workspace name}/devel/setup.bash`, replacing '{your catkin workspace name}' (it will most likely be `catkin_ws`).
 4. Run `ifconfig` and take note of the IP address of the network the device is on.
-5. Run `roscore`.
-6. In another terminal, navigate to the `garry_ros` package folder by running `roscd garry_ros`.
+5. In another terminal, navigate to the `garry_ros` package folder by running `roscd garry_ros`.
+If it says not found, follow step 3 again and come back.
-7. Run `startup.py` to both bring up the Turtlebot and to get it set up with the GARRY system.
+6. Run `startup.py` to both bring up the Turtlebot and to get it set up with the GARRY system.
+7. Note: if step 6 doesn't work, you may have an system that does not run our Python script correctly.
+The idea of this was to reduce the amount of manual setup work--nothing huge.
+You just have to do the following manually:
+   - Run `roscore`.
+   - In another terminal, run `roslaunch garry_ros turtlebot.launch`
+   - In another terminal, run `roslaunch garry_ros startup.launch`
+   - If you're still having trouble, please follow the launch commands in the launch files respectively and manually run those commands.

+### Flutter
+1. In VS Code, open the folder "GARRY-Flutter"
+2. Go to the folder "lib" -> "globals" -> "global_states.dart" and ensure that `"rosWebSocketAddr"` maps to the IP address you obtained from the previous ROS step 4.
+3. On the bottom right of VS Code there will be text saying "Chrome(web-javascript)" or "Edge(web-javascript)".
+You can choose which device or platform you want to run it on.
+4. Open `main.dart` if you haven't already.
+Then, to run the app, do one of the following:
+  * On the top right of VS Code, you should see a "play" button, with or without a bug: You can click on the dropdown menu and hit "Run without debugging."
+  * Alternatively, instead of using VS Code in step 4, you could also open up a terminal, navigate to `GARRY-Flutter/lib`, and enter `flutter run main.dart`.
+  * Another way is to

 ### MATLAB
-1. In the command window, run `server = TestServer(4000)`.
+1. In the command window, run `server = GarryMatlabServer(4000)`.

 ## Usage